 Step 3:

 We need to short these two solder pads together while applying power to the receiver.
-Use a paperclip or a conductive material to connect these two pads and plug in your receiver.
-Be careful to avoid the Power Supply circuit board when doing this.
+Use a paperclip or a conductive material to connect the two pads, then plug in your receiver.
+Be careful not to touch the Power Supply circuit board duringdisappear, indicating that the model setting has been this.

 Step 4: